flint-bot/flint/quickstart/README.md

 #### Flint Application Setup

 1. Open up `server.js` and replace the existing code with the following.
-Be sure to save after you have made the changes and note the following customized settings:
+Be sure to save after you have made the changes.

  * `hookUrl`: The cloud9 url for your app is `http://<appname>-<username>.c9users.io`
  * `sparkEmail`: Enter the Cisco Spark Email used at the start of this tutorial.